msuddin/cucumber-spring-boot-java/README.md

-# Sample Java Automation Framework
+# Sample Cucumber Spring Boot Java

 ## Purpose of this project
-Firstly...
-A FRAMEWORK IS NOT THE SOLUTION TO EVERY PROJECT THAT NEEDS AN AUTOMATION SOLUTION - YOU NEED TO UNDERSTAND THE PROBLEM FIRST ONCE YOU KNOW WHAT THE PROBLEM IS AND WHAT THE REQUIREMENTS ARE, BUILD THE SOLUTION

 ### Purpose
-* Build a simple web application that does some simple online form submission using SpringBoot
+* A simple application that has only one endpoint and returns a path variable from the url
-* Write tests using plain Java (using RestTestTemplate where needed) and Cucumber
+* A test using RestTestTemplate and Sprint Boot
-* Incorporate Design Patterns where needed (Page Object, Singleton, Facade)
+* A test using Cucumber with Spring Boot

 ## Instructions
 ### Running via terminal
-We need to firstly build the jar locally.
-Whilst in the root directory of the project run the following (this also run's tests):
+Firstly need to build the jar locally.
+Whilst in the root directory of the project run the following (this also run's unit and cucumber tests):
 ```
 ./gradlew clean build
 ```